darth-kermit/blue-green-demo/README.md

 ### v Capture the output of your test client to show that no requests failed and the version being returned from the sample application changed

+After updating the task definition on the ECS service, I start my script which begins curling the application endpoint.
+Once the deployment finishes I can look through the output of the text file and find the first call which returns the version as "0.0.2".
+Finally, I can check the call before it and make sure it correctly returned version "0.0.1" and not any errors.

 ## Final System Architecture